 No one can take our decisions from us.

-Nearly all people have the affliction of not being able to let go of painful memories.
+Nearly all people have the affliction of being unable to let go of painful memories.
 Much of our poor mental and physical behavior comes from clinging to coping mechanisms that are no longer valid or required.
 Such habits are very difficult to overcome.

 Have you heard the phrase, Possession is nine-tenths of the law?
 Don't be like most people who cling to the past like it's their greatest possession.
 Instead, embrace your present and make one good and wise decision today.
 Then make another.
 Do this every day.